• Casamigos

 You can like us, follow us and post information and samples of your work on: Facebook.com/OldTownArtFair.
 You’ll find a 2025 OTAF badge here to include on your own page.
 You can also follow us on Instagram at @oldtownartfair to get OTAF news and live updates during the Fair.

 Looking for more ways to let people know you’ll be at the Old Town Art Fair?
-As we get closer to the fair, you will be able to download a digital version of the Old Town Art Fair post card through this page.
+Download the 2025 Old Town Art Fair Digital Postcard here!
+Also be sure to download the B-side here!
 You can include the JPEG in an email to use as an invite, reminder, save the date, booth number announcement, thank you card . . .

 Lincoln: West side of street from 1900 to 1920